Byam Shaw School of Art: History

-The original premises were at 70 Campden Street, London W8; the school moved in 1990 by the then principle Geri Morgan to larger premises in Archway.
-In 2003 it was absorbed into Central Saint Martins College of Arts and Design.
+The original premises were at 70 Campden Street, London W8; the school moved in 1990 to larger premises in Archway.
+In 2003, it was absorbed into Central Saint Martins College of Arts and Design.

 Alumni

 Among those who studied at the Byam Shaw School of Art are artists such as Winifred Nicholson, Bernard Dunstan, Yinka Shonibare, Mona Hatoum, the stained glass artist Evie Hone and the wood-engraver Blair Hughes-Stanton; theatre designers including Maria Björnson, Laurence Irving and Stefanos Lazaridis; the inventor James Dyson; the actor John Standing and the musician Paul Simonon.